Click on the questions below to get answers to the most frequent mergers and acquisition (M&A) questions we get asked.

 Even with the fanciest sniper rifle in the world, if you don't have a clear target, you miss the shot.
 In order to help you we must have a good brief to work from.
 We can then initiate a thorough bespoke research programme to identify suitable targets.

-With meticulous research, it is possible to identify targets from a wide range of sources, e.g. business brokers, PE firms, my contact database, targeted direct approaches, and data-driven investigation of the market.
+With meticulous research, it is possible to identify targets from a wide range of sources, e.g. business brokers, PE firms, our contact database, targeted direct approaches, and data-driven investigation of the market.

 With 83% of deals coming from off-market opportunities, most owners will accommodate a conversation about a sale if approached in the right way.
 This is critical and is where it really helps to have Weston Acquisitions as the go-between.